 If you are not sure where to start your yoga sessions, we have sussed out a few studios for you!

-An unpretentious studio with a super friendly vibe and a resident dog (Ah Bui) which you can catch if you’re lucky, Yoga Inc has studios in four locations – Guillemard, Tiong Bahru, Punggol and Tampines.
+An unpretentious studio with a super friendly vibe and a resident dog (Ah Bui) which you can catch if you’re lucky, Yoga Inc has studios in five locations – Buona Vista, East Coast, Guillemard, Punggol and Tampines.
 Mummies-to-be can attend their regular classes as a number of their teachers are trained in prenatal yoga.

 Classes to consider would be their Basics, Hatha and Yin classes.
 Teacher Joy is certified in prenatal yoga, while Ashley Ow and Christine are very friendly and helpful in providing modifications and using props for various poses.